openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 queryMaxOsAccountNumber(): Promise&lt;number&gt;

-Queries the maximum number of OS accounts that can be created.
+Queries the maximum number of system accounts that can be created.
 This API uses a promise to return the result.

 **System API**: This is a system API.